 The vines are planted with 2.1 m spacing.
 The rows are 3.0m apart.
 The vines are trained to the wire at 900mm high and are rod pruned to 5 or 6 buds per rod.
-The vines are trained on VSP trellis to 1.8m above the ground.
+The vines are trained on the Vertical Shoot Position (VSP) trellis to 1.8m above the ground.

 We spray the vines during spring.
 The vines are sprayed with wettable sulphur after rain and Bordeaux mixture before any rain events.

 We continually maintained the vines with summer pruning.
-After fruit set, the vines are leaf plucked on the southern side so that fruit thinning can be performed at veraison.
+After the fruit set, the vines are leaf plucked on the southern side to perform fruit thinning at veraison.

 To reach the highest sugar levels the un-irrigated vines are only allowed to have one bunch of fruit per shoot.
 This leaves 6-8 bunches per vine and approximately two kilogrammes per vine at 25 Be’.

-Pedro Ximenez is grown at an elevation of just 19m above sea level.
-Situated about 30km from the Indian Ocean, the vineyard is flat, as is the surrounding Swan Valley land.
+The site characteristics of Swan Valley Pedro Ximenez is grown at an elevation of just 19m above sea level.
+Situated about 30km from the Indian Ocean, the vineyard is flat, as is the surrounding Swan Valley prime agricultural land.
 The Pedro Ximenez vines are planted east-west direction in soil that comprises a duplex sandy loam over clay.
 In January, the site experiences a mean maximum temperature of 33.2°C and a mean minimum temperature of 17°C. Further, the average annual rainfall over the last 10 years has been 650mm dominated by 140mm averages for June and July.
-The site doesn’t experience frosts while winds are predominantly south-west in the afternoon, with some easterly gales in spring and autumn.
+The site doesn’t experience frosts while winds are predominantly southwest in the afternoon, with some easterly gales in spring and autumn.

 Trellising and canopy management